ArchipelagoMW/Archipelago.MultiClient.Net/README.md

 If you want more control over how the message is displayed, like for example you might want to color certain parts of the message, Then you can use the `Parts` property.
 This returns each part of the message in order of appearnce with the `Text` to be displayed and also the `Color` it would normally be diplayed in.
 If `IsBackgroundColor` is true, then the color should be applied to the message background instead.
-The MessagePart message can also contain additional information that can be retreived by type checking.
+The MessagePart message can also contain additional information that can be retrieved by type checking.

 ```csharp
 foreach (part in message.Parts)